Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 Notice that multiple blank lines should be avoided.

 ### Separate function bodies [MANDATORY]

 Use function descriptive blocks to separate function bodies from each other.
-Each descriptive block should contain at least a function name and description of purpose.
+Each descriptive block should contain at least a function name and purpose description.

 See the following example:

 ~~~~~{.cpp}